vonglasow/atoum-documentation/source/en/chapter1.rst

 Installer
 ~~~~~~~~~

-You will also be able to install atoum with its dedicated `script <https://github.com/atoum/atoum-installer>`_:
+You will also be able to install atoum using its dedicated `script <https://github.com/atoum/atoum-installer>`_:

 .. code-block:: shell